 The Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The Example assumes that you invest \$10,000 in the Fund for the time period indicated and then redeem all of your shares at the end of those periods.
+The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.

 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-James Balanced: 1 Year 3 Years 5 Years 10 Years Golden Rainbow Fund \$74 \$230 \$400 \$894
+James Balanced: 1 Year 3 Years 5 Years 10 Years Golden Rainbow Fund \$102 \$318 \$552 \$1,225

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
 A higher turnover may also result in more income taxes for a shareholder when Fund shares are held in a taxable account.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 46% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 34% of the average value of its portfolio.
+The portfolio turnover of the Fund may vary considerably from year to year.